 Receiving the results:

-- It can take up to two weeks for your completed Coggins form to arrive in your mailbox.
+- It can take up to two weeks for your completed Coggins form to arrive in your mailbox (NEW IN 2019, CHECK YOUR EMAIL INBOX).
 Please schedule your appointment early to avoid any possible delays in getting your paperwork.

 - For clients who provided an email address or have an email address on file with ECO, your Coggins results will be emailed to you.
 You will also be provided with access information for the Global Vet Link’s online portal.
 Look for an addition email from Global Vet Link with setup instructions.
 For lost or forgotten login information and/or additional Global Vet Link portal assistance, contact the Global Vet Link Customer Success Team at (515) 817-5704 or firstname.lastname@example.org

 Emergency Coggins: ECO offers an “Emergency” Coggins.
-We can have results to you within one business day of the blood draw provided you deliver the blood (and paperwork) to the the contracted Coggins testing Lab in Schenectady, NY.
-PRIOR ARRANGEMENTS MUST BE MADE THE MORNING OF THE APPOINTMENT TO ENSURE THE LAB IS OPEN.
+We can have results to you within one business day of the blood draw provided you deliver the blood (and paperwork) to the the OFFICE PRIOR TO 2:00 PM for next day results.
 This test is available for an increased fee.
 The completed form can be faxed to you after the test is finished, emailed if processed through GVL, or you may make arrangements to pick it up.

 Health Certificates: Certificates of Veterinary Inspection (CVI), more commonly known as “health certificates,” are required for each horse when traveling out of state (or country).
 Most horse shows are also starting to require CVI’s for horses entered to compete regardless of their origin.
 Health certificates are traditionally valid for 30 days, although some shows have more stringent requirements (like 72 hours).
 For a health certificate/CVI to be written, ECO needs to examine your horse to ensure that he/she is healthy.
 We must also have a current negative Coggins test and need the following information: